Licensed Electrical Inspector (LEI) responsibilities

 - be directly employed by the responsible person or a related body corporate for the electrical installation work

-- inspect electrical installation work for which you have been involved in the design of that work other than giving advice, and
+- inspect electrical installation work for which you have been involved in the design of that work, other than giving advice

 - carry out electrical inspection work unless your LEI licence is current – it is your responsibility to know your licence expiry date.